Whatever (Godsmack song)

-"Whatever" is the first single by the American rock band Godsmack, featured on the band's self-titled album.
+"Whatever" is a song by the American rock band Godsmack.
+It was released as a promotional single from the band's self-titled album.
+"Whatever" was also the longest-running song on the US Active Rock top 10 chart, remaining there for 33 weeks.

 The song first appeared on a promotional bonus CD that came with some copies of All Wound Up.

-"Whatever" was the longest-running song on the US Active Rock top 10 chart, remaining there for 33 weeks.
-Godsmack received much exposure when a disc jockey at WAAF, a radio station in Massachusetts, started playing this song on his show.

 Song meaning

 Lead singer Sully Erna and guitarist Tony Rombola wrote the song.
 Rombola said:

 "That's Sully's answer to his girlfriend when we were going through the whole struggle between rehearsing five nights a week, playing on the weekends and trying to keep a relationship going at the same time.
 We were really starting to take off, and it's hard to go through a relationship with a girl and have a band take all your time, plus we worked regular jobs, so there was probably 10 minutes of the day for them."